RIKEN-RCCS/lens3/doc/user-guide.md

 ### Residue Files

-Running MinIO leaves a directory ".minio.sys" in the pool (in the buckets-directory).
+Running MinIO leaves a directory ".minio.sys" in the buckets-directory of the pool.

+### Access Logs

+Lens3 does not provide access logs to users, althoughl we understand it is useful to some users.
+Adminitrators may provide access logs at a request by filtering server logs.

 ## Other Limitations